koaning/gli/docs/index.md

 I am hoping it will spark glee on the command-line.

+### Where can I visit it?

+The mkdocs page can be found on [https://koaning.github.io/gli/](https://koaning.github.io/gli/).

+From there you can search through the scripts.

 ### What's in here?

 Most of these scripts are meant to be used together with [spaCy](https://spacy.io)